aammd/MS_computational_ecology_opinion/compecol.md

 Lotka-Volterra-like oscillations in time).
 Although dynamical models and empirical data interact in this example, they do not do so directly ; that is, the analysis of empirical data is done within the context of a broad family of model, but not coupled to *e.g.* additional simulations.
+A number of other models have been shown to generate predictions that quantitatively match empirical data [@nich35bap; @beve57def] -- this represents, in our opinion, the sole test of whether a mathematical model is adapted to a particular problem and system.
+While models are undeniably useful to make mechanisms interact in a low-complexity setting, it is in our opinion a grave mistake to assume they will, in and of themselves, be relevant to empirical systems.

 Meta-analyses, such as the one by @boln05rcm, are instead interested in collecting the outcome of observational and manipulative studies, and